trojaex/darkrainydaze/README.md

 -

-Mainly inspired by games such as Deltarune, Lobotomy Corporation, Library of Ruina, OMORI, and OneShot.
+Mainly inspired by games such as Deltarune, Lobotomy Corporation, Library of Ruina, OMORI, OneShot, and Hollow Knight.
+This Github is currently used mostly for bug tracking.